 Misum Seed Funding is a stipend promoting research on sustainability at Stockholm School of Economics.
-Our new call is now open!
-Deadline for application is May 1.

 In our first and second call (Oct 2018 and May 2019) we received applications from all seven SSE departments.
 We welcome all researchers, post docs and PhD students to develop proposals and send them to the email below.

 Coming up: New call for SSE researchers across all departments to apply for a third round of Misum seed funding stipend to support their research projects with the purpose of strengthening and developing SSE’s sustainability profile.

 Misum, Mistra Center for Sustainable Markets, aims to investigate the phenomenon of sustainability from different conceptual frameworks and theoretical disciplines.
 In this regard, Misum wants to engage with scholars at SSE who take an interest in studying the challenges, potential and scope of sustainability in a broad sense.

 Roughly speaking, sustainable markets imply an economy that is creating lasting benefits for individuals and the society, by taking into account relevant natural resources and distributional constraints.
 Related research therefore might address questions ranging from economic policy, external effects (e.g. waste and pollution) and taxation to corporate cultures, supply chain management, industrial structures, innovation and change management, to quantification and measurement problems.